MadDogTechnology/devoware-utils/homonculus-messaging/README.md

-# message-exchange
+# homonculus-messaging

-The **message-exchange** library encapsulates functionality needed to:
+The **homonculus-messaging** library encapsulates functionality needed to:

 * read data from a RabbitMQ input channel using a higher level InputChannel interface.

 * write data to a RabbitMQ output channel using a higher level OutputChannel interface.

-The **message-exchange** library is intended to be used in conjunction with a **[homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus)** application, and it includes Dagger 2 modules which allows for the creation of singleton InputChannel and OutputChannel objects that can be easily injected into other objects.
+The **homonculus-messaging** library is intended to be used in conjunction with a **[homonculus](https://github.com/cpdevoto/devoware-utils/tree/master/homonculus-core)** application, and it includes Dagger 2 modules which allows for the creation of singleton InputChannel and OutputChannel objects that can be easily injected into other objects.

 #Configuration class